alfahim-fuyad/nl2sql-366/README.md

       │
       ▼
 SQL Executor         ← SQLite / PostgreSQL → (columns, rows)
-      │
-      ▼
-Results
 ```

 ---

 ## Benchmark

-The project includes a benchmark suite under `benchmark/` that evaluates the full NL2SQL pipeline on **180 reference SQL queries** across **6 real-world datasets** using **execution-based result-set equivalence** as the primary correctness metric rather than SQL string similarity.
+The project ships with a benchmark suite under `benchmark/` that evaluates the full NL2SQL pipeline on **180 reference SQL queries** across **6 real-world datasets** using **execution-based result-set equivalence** as the primary correctness metric (not SQL string similarity).

 ### Datasets